pytask-dev/pytask/README.md

 # Citation

-If you rely on pytask to manage your research project, please cite it with the following key to helping others to discover the tool.
+If you rely on pytask to manage your research project, please cite it with the following key to help others to discover the tool.

 ```bibtex
 @Unpublished{Raabe2020,